-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) For Kawasaki Liquid-Cooled units tilt seat up and tilt hood forward to gain access to the engine area. - c) Drain oil while engine is warm from operation. - d) For Kohler units: The oil drain valve is located on right hand side of engine.
-For Kawasaki air-cooled units: The oil drain valve is located on right hand side of engine.
-Fit hose from literature pack over valve for draining oil.
-For Kawasaki liquid-cooled units: The oil drain valve is located on left hand side of engine. - Place pan under machine to catch oil and open valve with a 10 mm wrench.
-Allow oil to drain, then close valve. - For Kawasaki air-cooled units: Remove and retain the hose for future use. - e) Replace the oil filter every other oil change.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch, tilt seat up and tilt hood forward to gain access to the engine area. - c) Drain oil while engine is warm from operation. - d) The oil drain valve is located on left hand side of engine.
+Place pan under machine to catch oil and open valve with a 10 mm wrench.
+Allow oil to drain, then close valve. - e) Replace the oil filter every other oil change.
 Clean around oil filter and unscrew filter to remove.
 Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
 Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - f) Clean around oil fill cap and remove cap.
 Fill to specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
 DO NOT overfill. - g) Start the engine and check for leaks.

-5.1.12 Change engine coolant: (Kawasaki Liquid-Cooled Units only)
+5.1.13 Change engine coolant:

-Service Interval: 4 years/4000 hours - Dex-Cool© extended life coolant (orange color)
+Service Interval: 4 years/4000 hours\ - Dex-Cool© extended life coolant (orange color)

-- It is recommended to service at whichever interval happens first. - a) Stop engine, wait for all moving parts to stop, and remove key.
-Machine must be positioned on level surface. - b) Tilt seat up and tilt hood forward to gain access to the cooling area.
+- \ It is recommended to service at whichever interval happens first. - a) Stop engine, wait for all moving parts to stop, and remove key.
+Machine must be positioned on level surface. - b) Unhook seat latch, tilt seat up and tilt hood forward to gain access to the cooling area.

-- Engine coolant is hot and pressurized. - Radiator and surrounding parts are hot.
+- ♦ Engine coolant is hot and pressurized. - Radiator and surrounding parts are hot.

-Spray or steam from hot, pressurized liquid in the engine cooling system and touching a hot radiator may cause severe burns.
+♦ Spray or steam from hot, pressurized liquid in the engine cooling system and touching a hot radiator may cause severe burns.